 Ad monetization is undergoing a seismic shift.
 With privacy laws, ad blocking, the pending death of third-party cookies, and a renewed concern from advertisers around brand safety, the industry is realizing that traditional programmatic advertising is not the future of ad revenue.

-Instead, publishers are finding that more innovative, native ad units are the path to success.
+Instead, publishers are finding that more innovative, native advertising units are the path to success.
 We’ve seen this in social, with Twitter’s, Facebook’s, and Snapchat’s native promoted posts, as well as in eCommerce, where brands like Walmart, Amazon, and Etsy have added sponsored products listings to search results.

 But what about companies that aren’t social networks or marketplaces?
 What opportunities do they have to integrate high-revenue native ads into their sites and apps?